facelessuser/coloraide/docs/src/markdown/api/index.md

 Parameters
 :
+    Some methods could have additional parameters to configure the behavior, these would be done through `**kwargs`.
+    None of built-in gamut mapping methods currently have additional parameters.

     Parameters | Defaults           | Description
     ---------- | ------------------ | -----------
     `space`    | `#!py3 None`       | The color space that the color must be mapped to.
 If space is `#!py3 None`, then the current color space will be used.